iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 That means, we use Tamura-Nei model with fixed transition-transversion rate ratio of 2.0 and purine/pyrimidine rate ratio of 3.0.
-Moreover, we use an 8-category Gamma-distributed site rates with the shape parameter (alpha) of 0.5 and a proportion of invariable sites p-inv=0.15.
+Moreover, we use 8-category Gamma-distributed site rates with the shape parameter (alpha) equal to 0.5 and a proportion of invariable sites p-inv=0.15.

 By default IQ-TREE computes empirical state frequencies from the alignment by counting, but one can also estimate the frequencies by maximum-likelihood with `+Fo` in the model name: